rimpi1612/Solidity_Smart-Contract/README.md

 Another tutorial is available at [EthereumDev.io](https://ethereumdev.io/)

-If you enjoy building games, here's an excellent tutorial called [CryptoZombies](https://cryptozombies.io/)
+If we enjoy building games, here's an excellent tutorial called [CryptoZombies](https://cryptozombies.io/)

-## Submission

-Create a `README.md` that explains how each of the contracts work and what the motivation for each of the contracts is.
-Also, please provide screenshots to illustrate the functionality (e.g. how you send transactions, how the transferred amount is then distributed by each of the contracts, and how the timelock functionality can be tested with the `fastforward` function).
-Alternatively, you can also record your interactions with the contract as a gif (e.g. https://www.screentogif.com/)

-Upload the `README.md` to a Github repository and provide the testnet address for others to interact with the contract.